macewanCS/Nodepad--/README.md

 # Nodepad-

-Members:
+Group Members:
--Jack Staples
--Brett Anderson
--Jordan Hewko
--Sunny Atwal
+Jack Staples, Brett Anderson, Jordan Hewko, Sunny Atwal

 Code Style:
 We are going to follow the google style guide found at: